-The small stream called the Holy Brook that comes off the River Kennet, once powered the abbey's mill.
-Today all that remains is a stone arch but a working mill stood on the site from the 1100s until 1963.
+The small stream here called the Holy Brook that comes off the River Kennet, once powered the abbey's mill.
+Today all that remains are the stone arches that formed one of its walls but a working mill stood on the site from the 1100s right up until 1963.

 This area around the mill would have been a busy workplace with a bakehouse, dovecote and a brewery all close by.
 A little upstream from the mill, where the Central Library now stands, would have been the stables.